DenefLab/Computational-boot-camp/docs/source/Assembly.rst

 We use megahit for assembly with the preset range of kmers for sensitive assembly.

-For megahit you need your qced fastq files and can run it like this for a single samples where are r1 and r2 are the read1 and read2 files. -t is the number of cores and -o is the output fdirectory.
+For megahit you need your qced fastq files and can run it like this for a single samples where are r1 and r2 are the read1 and read2 files. -t is the number of cores and -o is the output directory.

 ::